stafwag/ansible-role-virt_install_vm/README.md

 ## Create a virtual machine template

-This is a file with the role variables to set set up a virtual machine with all the common settings for the virtual machine.
+This is a file with the role variables to set set up a virtual machine with all the common settings for the virtual machines.
 In this example ```vm.hostname``` and ```vm.ip_address``` can be configured for each virtual machine.